Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Proposed Method

 The first step of our \hype framework is to construct a set of candidate hierarchical category paths for each document.
 To ensure explainability, these paths should satisfy the following criteria: \textit{Semantic Hierarchy}, \textit{Generalizability}, and \textit{Specificity} (see Appendix~\ref{appendix:backbone_category hierarchy} for details).
 To achieve this, we first construct the high-quality backbone hierarchy for category paths.
 Then, for each document, we (1) filter out category paths based on semantic similarity calculated by a pre-trained text encoder, and (2) select several category paths that comprehensively represent the content of the document while specifically addressing certain topics within the document by the help of reasoning capabilities of \llm.

 \paragraph{Hierarchical category path collection.} In the open-domain retrieval task, the category (or topic) hierarchy must encompass both a broad range of domain categories (i.e. width of tree) and sufficient semantic granularity (i.e. depth of tree) to ensure comprehensive and accurate retrieval system.
 To this end, we leverage Wikipedia's category tree as our backbone hierarchy of categories, setting the \textit{Main Topic classification} category as the root node of the hierarchy.
 This hierarchy is specifically designed to systematically categorize ``real-world wikipedia documents'', which cover a wide range of domains and provide specific and detailed semantic information.
 Considering the vast and complex nature of Wikipedia's category tree, we limit the scraping process to a depth of four to construct our backbone hierarchy.
 Then, we linearize all the paths within the hierarchy and convert them into a sequence of strings, thereby enabling more efficient processing and manipulation.
 The entire set of linearized category paths is denoted by $\mathcal{P}$.
-The statistics of collected hierarchical category paths are presented in Appendix~\ref{appendix:backbone_category hierarchy}.
+While we adopt Wikipedia's category tree as our backbone hierarchy for its broad applicability to open-domain document retrieval, \hype is not restricted to it.
+For specialized domains, domain-specific taxonomies can be readily integrated in a plug-and-play fashion~\cite{Kang2024TaxonomyguidedSI}.
+We further discuss this point in Appendix~\ref{appendix:backbone_category hierarchy}.

-\paragraph{Candidate path set construction.} Subsequently, we utilize the knowledge of LLM to assign appropriate category paths to each document within the corpus.
-However, due to the context length of LLM, it is impossible to input all possible paths within the category hierarchy (collected in Section~\ref{subsubsec:pathcollection}).
+\paragraph{Candidate path set construction.} Subsequently, we utilize the LLM to assign appropriate category paths to each document within the corpus.
+However, due to the context length of LLM, it is impossible to input all possible paths within the category hierarchy.
 Thus, we first filter out path set for each document $D$ by leveraging a bi-encoder.
 The pre-candidate path set $\hat{\mathcal{P}}_{D}$ is obtained as follows:

 where $E(\cdot)$ is the encoder, $\text{sim}(\cdot)$ is a cosine similarity, and $k$ is the number of pre-candidate paths for each document.
-Then, given the document $D$ and its pre-candidate path set $\hat{\mathcal{P}}_{D}$, we leverage LLM\footnote{We use Llama-3-8B-Instruct~\cite{Dubey2024TheL3} as \llm.} to generate the final path set $\mathcal{P}_{D}$, selecting up to three paths that best represent the document.
+Then, given the document $D$ and its pre-candidate path set $\hat{\mathcal{P}}_{D}$, we leverage LLM to generate the final path set $\mathcal{P}_{D}$, selecting up to three paths that best represent the document.
+For more details, please refer to Appendix~\ref{appendix:detailtrainingset}

-\subsection{Optimization with category path}
+\subsection{Optimization with Category Path}

 The second step is to augment the training set $\mathcal{X}$ with path, building a path-augmented training set $\mathcal{X}^{+} = \{ (q, p^q, D, d) \}$.
 To achieve this, we first (1) link each query to one of the document's candidate paths based on semantic similarity computed by pre-trained encoder, and then (2) utilize the resulting query-path pairs together with the document-path pairs to optimize the retrieval model.